ClipTraining

 The Problem

-• No semantic understanding
+• No semantic understanding of what’s actually said in a video

-• Metadata is incomplete or inconsistent
+• Metadata is incomplete or inconsistent, so keyword search fails

-• Users must manually scrub through videos
+• Users must manually scrub through videos to find the moment they need

 The Solution